NCAS-CMS/cf-python/docs/source/tutorial.rst

 possible to create data from arrays that reside on disk.
 The `cf.read` function creates data in this manner.
-A pointer to an array in a netCDF file can be stored in a `cf.NetCDF4Array` or `~cf.H5netcdfAarray` instance, which is is used to initialise a `cf.Data` instance.
+A pointer to an array in a netCDF file can be stored in a `cf.NetCDF4Array` or `~cf.H5netcdfAarray` instance, which is used to initialise a `cf.Data` instance.

 .. code-block:: python